Mallick17/AWS-ECS/README.md

 - **Configuration**: Defined in the ECS console, CLI, or SDK with settings like service name, task definition, and networking (VPC/subnets).

 ### 2. Task
-- **Definition**: A task is a logical unit of work in ECS that represents one or more containers running together on a container instance or Fargate.
-It is instantiated from a task definition.
+- **Definition**: A task is the instantiation(the process of creating a running container based on a task definition) of a task definition within a cluster.
+After you create a task definition for your application within Amazon ECS, you can specify the number of tasks to run on your cluster.
 - **Key Features**:
   - **Container Grouping**: Tasks can include multiple containers that share resources and dependencies (e.g., an app and its sidecar log collector).
   - **Lifecycle**: Launched, monitored, and terminated based on service or manual triggers.